-Judge tells AT&T, Department of Justice to be prepared to talk settlement at September 21st hearingAlex Wagner - Deputy Managing Editor, News Desk
+Judge tells AT&T, Department of Justice to be prepared to talk settlement at September 21st hearingAlex Wagner - Editorial Director of News and Content

 Last week saw the U.S. Department of Justice file suit in an attempt to have AT&T's proposed acquisition of T-Mobile blocked, catching most everyone off-guard and encouraging Sprint to file a suit of its own.
 Today it was revealed that the judge in the case between the DOJ and AT&T-Mobile, Judge Ellen S. Huvelle, has asked that the Justice Department, AT&T, and Deutsche Telekom put together a joint plan for scheduling and managing the case by September 16th.
 The judge also told all the parties involved in the suit that they should be "prepared to discuss the prospects for settlement” at a September 21st hearing.